 • Daily breakfast and dinner (excluding alcoholic beverages and live seafood)

 • One 60-min spa treatment per person

-A movement therapist and Pilates instructor with more than 20 years of experience, Ivana Daniell has developed a postural assessment that is suitable for everyone, from the desk-bound executive to the champion triathlete.
+A Pilates consultant and clinical therapist with more than 25 years of experience in movement therapy and rehabilitation, IVANA DANIELL has developed a postural assessment that is suitable for everyone, from the desk-bound executive to the champion triathlete.
 Through this, she can provide informed and intelligent advice on how to take care of your body and choose an exercise programme that will most benefit your body and improve your lifestyle.

 Cranial osteopathy is an osteopathic treatment that encourages the release of stress and tension throughout the body, including the head.
 It is a gentle yet extremely effective approach and may be used in a wide range of conditions for people of all ages.
 Cranial osteopaths are trained to feel a subtle shape change present in all body tissues – the Cranial Rhythm – which is disrupted by tension.
 Practitioners compare an individual’s rhythm to what is considered ideal.
 This indicates any present strain or past tensions the body is carrying.
 It also gives insight into the overall condition of the body.